PatrickPT/patrickpt.github.io/content/posts/2023_03_31_train_super_mario/2023_03_31_train_super_mario.md

 # The Setup for your Reinforcement Learning Algorithm

-## Concepts
+## Concepts of RL

+Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by interacting with an environment.
+The goal of RL is to find an optimal policy that maximizes a long-term reward signal.
+The agent takes actions in the environment and receives feedback in the form of rewards or penalties.
+The agent then updates its policy based on the feedback received, in order to maximize the total reward it receives over time.

-The setup is following the typical [concepts of RL](https://spinningup.openai.com/en/latest/spinningup/rl_intro.html)
+Our setup is following the typical [concepts of RL](https://spinningup.openai.com/en/latest/spinningup/rl_intro.html)

 **Environment** The world that an agent interacts with and learns from.